Einsums: the absolute basics for beginners#

 You have two choices for installing Einsums, compiling from source directly or by using conda.
 Compiling from source allows you to enable/disable certain features and to include debugging options into your code.

-If you desire to compile from source, visit Building from source.
+If you wish to compile from source, visit Building from source.

 If you have Python, you can install Einsums with: